Museum and Heritage Service

 The county, with its dramatic landscape of flat carseland on the north bank of the River Forth and dominant Ochil Hills, has a rich cultural history.

-There is archaeological evidence for prehistoric settlement, as well as some later occupation during the first millenium AD.
+There is archaeological evidence for prehistoric settlement, as well as some later occupation during the first millennium AD.
 Four impressive tower houses have survived at Alloa, Clackmannan, Castle Campbell in Dollar and Sauchie and, with Menstrie Castle, represent just a few of the great houses which once existed in the county.

 They were built by the Bruces, Erskines, Campbells and Schaws, among the most distinguished families in medieval Scotland, who attended the Stewart kings at nearby Stirling Castle.

 In the last three centuries the county has seen the rise and decline of many industries, including

 - ship building and the use of Alloa as a port,